junior-upgi/telegram-broadcast/README.md

 2. from the commandline, execute the command depending on the mode of execution:
 "npm run start:dev:server" (development mode)
 "npm start" (production mode)
-* remember to set 'production' and 'development' correctly in the .env files
+* remember to set '**production**' and '**development**' correctly in the .env files

 # difference between production and development mode
-1. **THE DATABASE IS WIPE "COMPLETELY" EVERY TIME THE SERVER RESTART on 'development' mode!!!**  if you want to preserve the registration info, set to 'production' mode and backup the "telegramBroadcast.db" file manually
+* **THE DATABASE IS WIPE "COMPLETELY" EVERY TIME THE SERVER RESTART on 'development' mode!!!**
+1. if you want to preserve the database, set to '**production**' mode and backup the "telegramBroadcast.db" file manually
 2. the frequency of updates parsing and broadcast jobs
 3. the amount of verbosity in message output on console

 # API

-**GET** /telegramBroadcast/serviceStatus - webpage to show operational status ~~**POST** /telegramBroadcast/serviceStatus - not implemented~~
+**GET** /telegramBroadcast/serviceStatus - webpage to show operational status

+~~**POST** /telegramBroadcast/serviceStatus - not implemented~~

 ~~**PUT** /telegramBroadcast/serviceStatus - not implemented~~

 ~~**PATCH** /telegramBroadcast/serviceStatus - not implemented~~

 ~~**DELETE** /telegramBroadcast/serviceStatus - not implemented~~

-**GET** /telegramBroadcast/api/subscription - webpage showing API access request form **POST** /telegramBroadcast/api/subscription - process API access request ~~**PUT** /telegramBroadcast/api/subscription - not implemented~~ ~~**PATCH** /telegramBroadcast/api/subscription - not implemented~~
+**GET** /telegramBroadcast/api/subscription - webpage showing API access request form

+**POST** /telegramBroadcast/api/subscription - process API access request

+~~**PUT** /telegramBroadcast/api/subscription - not implemented~~

+~~**PATCH** /telegramBroadcast/api/subscription - not implemented~~

 ~~**DELETE** /telegramBroadcast/api/subscription - not implemented~~

 ~~**GET** /telegramBroadcast/api/token - not implemented~~

-**POST** /telegramBroadcast/api/token - account authentication and supply jwt ~~**PUT** /telegramBroadcast/api/token - not implemented~~
+**POST** /telegramBroadcast/api/token - account authentication and supply jwt

+~~**PUT** /telegramBroadcast/api/token - not implemented~~

 ~~**PATCH** /telegramBroadcast/api/token - not implemented~~

 ~~**DELETE** /telegramBroadcast/api/token - not implemented~~

 ~~**GET** /telegramBroadcast/api/messages - not implemented~~

 **POST** /telegramBroadcast/api/messages - submit message
     1. submit message or an array of messages to the broadcast queue
     2. use chat_id in message object to identify the receiving target
-    3. also takes 'username' or 'first_name/last_name' as query params ~~**PUT** /telegramBroadcast/api/messages - not implemented~~ ~~**PATCH** /telegramBroadcast/api/messages - not implemented~~
+    3. also takes 'username' or 'first_name/last_name' as query params

+~~**PUT** /telegramBroadcast/api/messages - not implemented~~

+~~**PATCH** /telegramBroadcast/api/messages - not implemented~~

 ~~**DELETE** /telegramBroadcast/api/messages - not implemented~~